alexbelgium/hassio-addons/README.md

 - [Photoprism](photoprism/) ![smb][smb-shield] ![sql][sql-shield] ![ram][ram-shield] : server-based application for browsing, organizing and sharing your personal photo collection
 - [Piwigo](piwigo/) ![smb][smb-shield] ![sql][sql-shield] : photo gallery software for the web

+## &#10003; Home & family

+- [Mealie](mealie/) : Mealie is a self hosted recipe manager and meal planner with a RestAPI backend and a reactive frontend application built in Vue for a pleasant user experience for the whole family.
+This addon is based on the docker image from hay-kot.

 ## &#10003; Genealogy

 - [Webtrees](webtrees/): web's leading online collaborative genealogy application